syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable dynamic filtering behaviour on grid.
+Gets or sets a value that indicates whether to enable dynamic filtering behavior on grid.
 Filtering can be used to limit the records displayed using required criteria and this can be further customized through &ldquo;filterSettings&rdquo; property